-The Chicago Wine Company conducts monthly live auctions which are held in our offices in Wood Dale.
+The Chicago Wine Company conducts frequent auctions which are held in our offices in Wood Dale.
 We electronically publish a catalogue every month which is available for download for free on our web site.
 Please see our Catalogue and Calendar page for a schedule of auctions and your free copy of the latest catalogue.

 Where does The Chicago Wine Company source the wines listed in the Catalogue?